cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 | Linking four blocks            |                  40 |                 40 |
 | Linking six blocks             |                  53 |                 53 |

-Searches blocks linked to the processor for blocks of requested types, and assigns them to given variables if found.
+Searches blocks linked to the processor for blocks of requested types and assigns them to given variables if found.
 The function tries to locate blocks repeatedly until all required blocks are found.

-This function is useful to dynamically locate blocks of given types, instead of using the predefined link name.
+This function is useful to dynamically locate blocks of given types instead of using the predefined link name.
 By locating the blocks dynamically, it is not necessary to link a block to the processor under a particular name, such as `message1` or `switch1`.
-The function cannot handle situations when two blocks of the same type are needed (e.g. two switches), but can handle situations where a single variable can accept multiple block types (e.g. either memory cell or memory bank).
+The function cannot handle situations when two blocks of the same type are needed (e.g., two switches), but can handle situations where a single variable can accept multiple block types (e.g., either memory cell or memory bank).

 Function outputs status information while it is running to the block passed in the `message` parameter.
 When a `@message` block is among the required types and is found, it is used instead of the `message` parameter.